Frequently Asked Questions

 What insurances do you accept?

-- We are in network with BCBS, BCN, and HAP, and accept Livingston County Medicaid through Community Mental Health referrals only.
+- We are in network with BCBS, BCN, Beacon, Cigna, McLaren, HAP, Optum, and Priority Health and accept Genesee County Medicaid through Genesee Health Services referrals only.
 We are happy to investigate additional insurance companies and may be able to obtain a single case agreement, so if you don’t see your insurance listed, please contact us anyway.

 What services do you provide?